danwinship/sidedoor/README.md

 Setup:

 1. If you do not already have a quay.io account, create one
 2. On quay.io, create a new repo named "overrides"

-3. Check out this repo
+3. Check out the sidedoor repo
 4. `echo REPO=quay.io/${QUAY_USERNAME}/overrides > config.sh`